XGIMI HORIZON Pro Projector Review

 XGIMI HORIZON DLP lamp 1080p 2 x 8W Harman/Kardon

-Our unit was manufactured in February 2023; you can see the label here.
+Our unit was manufactured in February 2023.

 Popular Projector Comparisons